stuartjnelson/northern-badger-11ty-blog/articles/becoming-a-better-manager-three-biggest-mistakes-as-an-engineering-manager.md

-## 2. Trying to be fair to everyone
+## 2. Always trying to be fair to everyone
 I have a strong sense of fairness and believe it’s essential for everyone to feel they’ve been treated equally.

 However, when managing a team, trying to be fair to everyone as individuals can sometimes lead to poor outcomes for the team as a whole.
 For example, when selecting a solution to a problem, I like to give all team members the chance to contribute.
 In the past, I’ve been _too_ democratic, which means discussions can drag on without clear direction as the more vocal members of the team continue to share their views.
 The balance I’ve missed is that, in trying to give everyone an equal platform, we can end up spending too much time discussing ideas.
 What the team often needs is a decision, and when we can’t reach one, it’s the manager’s role to step in and make the call.
 Some members may not fully agree with the approach, but that’s better than a lack of clear direction.